hyunwooj/icml2016-minecraft/exp_notes.md

 - No-memory-reward (same) and diff-memory-reward (diff) work but avg-memory-reward (avg) does not.

+- Need to verify diff-memory-reward affects learning and makes the performance better.

 - Both ReLU and SoftPlus work but with memory size 4.
 Memory size 2 does not work.

 - Not surprisingly, retention decreases exponentially.
 (Reten 1 at time 0, reten 0.37 at time 1 when stren 1.02)